 *Including: Universal Credit, Child Tax Credit, Free School Meals, Housing Benefit, Income Support, Income based Job Seekers Allowance (JSA), Pupil Premium.

 UAL Insights will also consider students on a case-by-case basis if a school or college tutor feels there is information related to the student which we should consider.
-Such cases will only be considered when a referral has been made by the school or college and decisions will be made by at least two Managers of the Outreach Team.
+Such cases will only be considered when a referral has been made by the school or college and decisions will be made by at least 2 managers of the Outreach Team.

 Access and Participation Plan / Access Agreements